ryan-james-thomas/gravimeter-interface/README.md

   - TimingControllerChannel
   - DigitalChannel
   - AnalogChannel
+  - DDSChannel

-together are used to define a `TimingSequence` object which consists of an array of `TimingControllerChannels` (the channels), each of which is an instance of either sub-class `DigitalChannel` or `AnalogChannel`.
+together are used to define a `TimingSequence` object which consists of an array of `TimingControllerChannels` (the channels), each of which is an instance of sub-classes `DigitalChannel`, `AnalogChannel`, or `DDSChannel`.
 Each channel contains an array of values and the times at which to output those values.
 These channels can be programmed independently.
 The TimingSequence object has a compilation function which collates all the channel times and values and creates a set of arrays that are understood by the LabVIEW control program.

 The function `makeSequence` is the default program used for creating a specific `TimingSequence` object that runs a given experiment.
 The idea is that `makeSequence` has a variable argument list, and the user of the program can edit the function so that different arguments do different things.
 So `makeSequence` should be called as
 ```